skoolkid/skoolkit/sphinx/source/commands.rst

                           dest.
 This option may be used multiple times.
     -n, --no-animation    Do not animate flashing cells.
     -o X,Y, --origin X,Y  Top-left crop at (X,Y).
+    -O ORG, --org ORG     Set the origin address of a binary file (default:
+                          65536 minus the length of the file).
     -p a[-b[-c]],[^+]v, --poke a[-b[-c]],[^+]v
                           POKE N,v for N in {a, a+c, a+2c..., b}.
 Prefix 'v' with '^' to perform an XOR operation, or '+' to